We are, yes, individuals. But we

 socially (and religiously too) an aberration.
 But why?
 I can’t understand.

-it herself.
+Veena has her life laid out before her, yet she deliberately sets out to destroy it.
 A quick inquest, however, reveals to me that many other Indian girls

 in urban areas are taking up the same habit.
 The liberty guarantees to us in